sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ![Listings origin]({{ site.baseurl }}/images/figure3.png "Listings origin")

 ## Summary
-I successfully cleaned and sorted a large archive of DarkNet drug sales listings.
+The key deliverable of my project was a successfully cleaned and sorted archive of DarkNet drug sales listings.

 Numerous large-scale DarkNet websites are still in active operation (e.g., AlphaBay).
-By developing a database and tools to study these markets, I have provided a valuable resource upon which Epidemico and their clients can base investigation of currently active marketplaces.
+By developing tools to study these markets, I've provided a valuable reference database which Epidemico and their clients can use in studying black market drug trading.
 <!--more-->